 Not long ago, most people didn’t know what a carbon footprint was, but now it’s becoming increasingly important to consumers and businesses alike.
 The public is becoming aware that little things can make a big difference.
 For example, using a dishwasher at 65ºC creates around 84Kg of CO2 per year, whilst using a dishwasher at 55ºC generates around 51Kg per year.
 Energy saving lamps are becoming more common, and water saving showers and toilets are rising in popularity.

 Recycling was once seen as a chore, but attitudes towards recycling have changed enormously in recent decades.
 Recycling centers are springing up at an unprecedented rate.
 Latest figures show that the US solid waste recycling industry has a revenue of around $55 billion.
 This is projected to have grown to $139 billion by 2020.
 Recycling is now something that the whole family can join in with, and children especially are becoming fastidious about separating and recycling.
+Coastal communities have also seen an opportunity to earn extra cash while cleaning up the beaches.
+There are now companies that are producing coastal and marine recycled plastic textiles.

 With attitudes towards the environment changing rapidly, there may be time yet to save our planet from the effects of man made climate change.